Abhyanga ~ Lymphatic System Support

 In Ayurveda, performing a daily self-massage, called abhyanga, is an essential daily ritual for overall health and wellbeing.

-Abhyanga has a very different purpose than a regular massage which is to get the oil into the body through the skin.
-The skin is considered an organ of digestion, and the herbs decocted in traditionally-made Ayurvedic oils aid the digestion of the oil through the skin.
-The oil helps drive the herbs deeper into the tissues, enhancing the medicinal properties of the herbs.
-Warm oil is applied and rubbed into the skin to nourish and cleanse the tissues - warmth is key for absorption.
+One of the goals with Abhyanga is to get the oil deeply into the body through the skin.
+Warm Ayurvedic oil is applied and rubbed into the skin to nourish and cleanse the tissues.
+Warmth is key for absorption.
+The skin is considered an organ of digestion, and the herbs decocted in traditionally-made Ayurvedic oils aid in the digestion of the oil through the skin.
+The oil helps drive the herbs deeper into the tissues, enhancing the medicinal properties of the herbs and the healing property of the massage.

 One important benefit from Abhyanga is the stimulation of the Lymphatic System.